-From Alice Springs the train continues its northward journey crossing that well known line on the map, the Tropic of Capricorn.
-The rocky ranges soon give way to the dry, spinifex and ti tree country skirting the vast Tanami Desert.
+From Alice Springs the train continues its northward journey crossing that well-known line on the map, the Tropic of Capricorn.
+The rocky ranges soon give way to the dry, spinifex and ti-tree country skirting the vast Tanami Desert.
 You are now in the very heart of the Australian continent, a harsh, sparsely populated region of the outback.

 Pass through the gold mining settlement of Tennant Creek en route to Katherine where the train stops for about 4 hours.
 There is time to take an optional boat cruise or helicopter tour* at spectacular Katherine Gorge in the nearby Nitmiluk National Park.
-From Katherine The Ghan makes its way through the lush green tropics, crossing the Adelaide River and arriving at journeys end in Darwin, port and capital city of the Northern Territory.
+From Katherine The Ghan makes its way through the lush green tropics, crossing the Adelaide River and arriving at the journey end in Darwin, the port and capital city of the Northern Territory.

 Travel in style in Gold or Platinum Service aboard The Ghan.
 Enjoy fine dining in the Stylish Restaurant and relax over a drink in the Lounge before retiring to your private sleeper cabin.
 The Ghan travels once a week between Adelaide and Darwin and v.v with one extra weekly service running from mid-late May to mid-late August.
 The full journey from Adelaide to Darwin takes 54 hours in total.